New Trump pandemic adviser pushes controversial ‘herd immunity’ strategy, worrying public health officials

 Atlas, who does not have a background in infectious diseases or epidemiology, has expanded his influence inside the White House by advocating policies that appeal to Trump’s desire to move past the pandemic and get the economy going, distressing health officials on the White House coronavirus task force and throughout the administration who worry that their advice is being followed less and less.

+Atlas declined several interview requests in recent days.
+After the publication of this story, he released a statement through the White House: “There is no policy of the President or this administration of achieving herd immunity.
+There never has been any such policy recommended to the President or to anyone else from me.”

-Atlas declined an interview request.
-White House spokesman Judd Deere did not respond to specific questions for this story and instead said in a statement that Atlas is a “world renowned physician and scholar of advanced medical care and health care policy” and criticized the media for reporting on the topic.
+White House spokesman Judd Deere said in a statement that Atlas is a “world renowned physician and scholar of advanced medical care and health care policy” and criticized the media for reporting on the topic.

 White House officials said Trump has asked questions about herd immunity but has not formally embraced the strategy.
 The president, however, has made public comments that advocate a similar approach.